 Site Map for the Genealogy Pages

-I was lucky to have had relatives during the middle part of this century who recorded what they knew about their ancestors.
+I was lucky to have had relatives during the middle part of the 1900s who recorded what they knew about their ancestors.
 So I'm off to a good start, but I find there are many pieces of this puzzle

 My Ancestry: English, Irish, German, Scottish, French (Canadian)